justmobilesec/just-mobile-security-mobile-docker/README.md

 $jadx

+## Mobile Device Wi‑Fi Connectivity Guide

-> Due to various OS‑ and architecture‑specific limitations around exposing USB ports inside Docker containers, we’re sharing this **workaround** to use ADB, SSH, and Frida **over Wi‑Fi** from within the container.
+Due to various OS‑ and architecture‑specific limitations around exposing USB ports inside Docker containers, we’re sharing this **workaround** to use ADB, SSH, and Frida **over Wi‑Fi** from within the container.

 ---

-## 🚀 Wi‑Fi Connectivity Guide

 Below are the steps to connect your Android and iOS devices over Wi‑Fi **from inside** the Docker container using ADB, SSH, and Frida.

 ---

-### 🔌 Android: ADB over Wi‑Fi
+### Android: ADB over Wi‑Fi

 > **Prerequisite**: On your **host** machine (outside the container), enable wireless debugging on the device:
 > ```